maxtangli/uniSearch/README.md

 }
 ```

+1 pj-reused prefab: A prefab with UISearcher monobehaviour script attached, which provide SearcherData with user interaction.

-1 controller class: A controller class to handle interactions of UISearcher by CardDataProvider.
+1 Controller Class: A controller class to handle interactions of UISearcher by CardDataProvider.

 ```C#
 public class PokerGallaryController : MonoBehaviour {